|

 devices, from a variety of manufacturers.
 Such devices come in many flavours,

-ranging from simple speech scramblers to digital voice encryptors.
+ranging from simple voice scramblers to digital voice encryptors.

 Most of the devices shown below, are also featured elsewhere on this website